How to Choose The Best Sleeping Bag For Camping or Backpacking

-Sleeping bags most commonly come in three different options for insulation: regular down insulation, synthetic or a hybrid of both.
-One isn’t necessarily better than the other, it all comes down to your preferences, activities, and how you want to sleep.
+Sleeping bags most commonly come in three different options for insulation: regular down insulation, synthetic, or a hybrid of both.
+Down sleeping bags aren’t necessarily better than synthetic, it all comes down to your preferences, activities, and how you want to sleep.

 Here are some pros and cons to down versus synthetic insulation options.

-Pros: Lightweight, compactable, highest weight to warmth ratio
+- Pros: Lightweight, easy to compress, highest weight to warmth ratio

-Cons: Not as easily compactable, lower weight to warmth ratio
+- Cons: Not as easily compressible, lower weight to warmth ratio

-For individuals with an allergy to down, this may be an easy decision to go synthetic.
-Also, considering your travel location is really important.
+Considering your travel location is really important when deciding on insulation.
 For example, if you’re climbing a big wall in Yosemite, YOSAR requires climbers to have a synthetic sleeping bag.